Lokmanya Tilak Terminus: Accessibility

-LTT is located in the middle of two suburban railway stations, Tilak Nagar and Kurla, on the Harbour line.
+LTT is in the middle of two suburban railway stations, Tilak Nagar and Kurla, on the Harbour line.
 It is easily accessible through Tilak Nagar as a direct overhead bridge is made to LTT from Tilak Nagar.
 A share rickshaw service is available from Kurla to LTT via level crossing.
 The average opening of the level crossing gate is 20 minutes.

 Dormitories

 Air-conditioned dormitories were inaugurated at LTT on 16 April 2013 by then Railway Minister Pawan Kumar Bansal.
 The dorm at LTT is a 24-bed AC dorm exclusively for women.

 Rainwater harvesting

 Central Railway (CR) completed the installation of a rainwater harvesting system at LTT in October 2012.
-The system cost ₹1 million and will conserve 700,000 liters of water, which is approximately 40% of the station's daily water requirement.
+The system cost ₹1 million and will conserve 700,000 litres of water, which is approximately 40% of the station's daily water requirement.
 The rainwater harvesting project will help in the percolation of water into the subsoil, which will reduce flooding in the vicinity during the monsoon.
 The project involved constructing a 2 km trench and filling it with crushed stones.